 Help with your IVA

 If you are considering an IVA we’re here to give you straightforward help and advice on the options available to you.
-At Money Advice Group we’ve been helping people in debt for almost ten years and have a wealth of experience in providing lasting solutions to help people with debt problems.
+At Money Advice Group we’ve been helping people in debt for over ten years and have a wealth of experience in providing lasting solutions to help people with debt problems.

 The first question most people have is what is and IVA?
 Well, an IVA, or Individual Voluntary Arrangement is essentially a formal agreement between you and your creditors, the people to whom you owe money, to pay all or part of the debts you have with them.
 These arrangements have to be set up professionally by an authorised Insolvency Practitioner (IP) and as such there are professional fees that will have to be paid to enter into an IVA.
 An IVA will generally last for a five year period during which you will be expected to pay everything you can afford outside of agreed ‘reasonable’ living costs.